kristinagligoric/cdi-tutorial/README.md

 3. **Iteratively sampling the most informative texts** for additional human annotation using the CDI sampling rule.
 4. **Computing the final point estimate & bootstrap confidence interval** once the annotation budget is exhausted.

+We showcase the estimation of two target statistics:
+1. $mean(Y)$: prevalence of the politeness, i.e., the fraction of texts in the corpus that are polite.
+2. $\beta_{hedge}$: the impact of linguistic features of hedging ($X$) on the perceived politeness ($Y$), estimated with a logistic regression.

-Although the example focuses on detecting *politeness* in a corpus, you can adapt the flow to any binary or multi-class text classification task.
+Although the example focuses on detecting *politeness* in a corpus and estimating the two target statistics, you can adapt the flow to any binary text classification task and any other target statistic.

 ---